ST VINCENT’S PRIMARY SCHOOL

 Parental choice in relation to selection of school, having regard for the characteristic

 spirit of that school.

 Respect for diversity.
 The school respects diversity of traditions, values, beliefs, language and way of life.

-The financial resources of the school are provided by a combination of DES grants, capitation grants, voluntary contributions and fund-
+The financial resources of the school are provided by a combination of DES grants, capitation grants and fund-

 The implementation of the school’s enrolment policy must have due regard to the financial and teaching resources of the school.